bcbcarl/emacs_config/README.md

 # emacs_config

-This config works on Debian Jessie and Mac OS X 10.11.
+This config works on Debian 8 (Jessie) and Mac OS X 10.11.

 ## Installation